sh3244/fin/README.md

 where is this going?
 > not sure yet

-_this readme is current as of finance v0.1_
+_this readme is current as of fin v0.1_